outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - abstraction as a method to capture variation in the form of change/difference types

+  - ratios of change across connecting structures like interaction layers/types as a way to predict error probabilities & locations
+    - example: code change ratio vs. config change ratio vs. user event/workflow change ratio
+    - when the dimension of change exceeds dimension of abstraction to handle change, errors will occur

   - halting problem (given n rules, what is the maximum number of operations needed to solve a problem, like 'find the lowest integer having factors that fulfill a condition')

     - finding structures of